 Home care services were established in Manitoba in September 1974.
 The first of its kind, home care in Manitoba is the oldest comprehensive, province-wide, universal service in Canada.
 Home care is provided to Manitobans of all ages based on assessed need and in consideration of other resources available to the individual including families, community resources and other programs.

-Roles and Responsibilities - Manitoba Health, Healthy Living and Seniors
+Roles and Responsibilities - Manitoba Health, Seniors and Active Living

-Manitoba Health, Healthy Living and Seniors is responsible for:
+Manitoba Health, Seniors and Active Living is responsible for:

 - Strategic planning for priority populations;